Ultralight dark matter detection with mechanical quantum sensors: Introduction

-In this paper, we study ultralight DM candidates which couple to all atoms in a massive object coherently, for example through direct coupling to neutron number.
-As we will see, massive, mechanical sensors are ideal detector candidates for this type of dark matter, due to their extremely high force sensitivities and rapid scalability in mass.
-These devices consist of optical or microwave fields optomechanically coupled to a diverse range of mechanical systems, including suspended pendulums \cite{TheLIGOScientific:2014jea,matsumoto20155,matsumoto2019demonstration}, high-tension mechanical membranes \cite{reinhardt2016ultralow,tsaturyan2017ultracoherent}, levitated dielectric \cite{yin2013optomechanics,chang2010cavity,hempston2017force,monteiro2017optical} or magnetic \cite{chan1987superconducting1,chan1987superconducting2,prat2017ultrasensitive} objects, and even levitated liquids \cite{childress2017cavity}.
-Torsion balances \cite{adelberger2009torsion,wagner2012torsion} fall into this class, but are predominantly operated in room temperature environments; smaller devices (eg. around the milligram scale) can be used in highly isolated environments, eg. using dilution refrigeration and/or high vacuum.
+In this paper, we study the prospects for searching for these ultralight DM candidates using massive, mechanical sensors.
+These devices consist of optical or microwave fields optomechanically coupled to a diverse range of mechanical systems, including suspended pendulums \cite{TheLIGOScientific:2014jea,matsumoto20155,matsumoto2019demonstration} and torsion balances \cite{adelberger2009torsion,wagner2012torsion}, high-tension mechanical membranes \cite{reinhardt2016ultralow,tsaturyan2017ultracoherent}, levitated dielectric \cite{yin2013optomechanics,chang2010cavity,hempston2017force,monteiro2017optical} or magnetic \cite{chan1987superconducting1,chan1987superconducting2,prat2017ultrasensitive} objects, and even levitated liquids \cite{childress2017cavity}.
+Our primary goal is to understand the parametric scalings in sensitivity with a variety of systems of different masses, frequencies, and noise levels, rather than to focus on a specific experimental setup.
+This complements the detailed analysis based on the E\"{o}tv\"{o}s-Washington experiments presented in \cite{graham2016dark}.